camconn/Probot/README.md

         - Display file sizes and types (e.g. PDF, ISO, ZIP, GZIP)
         - Many more sites
     - Responses to complements, greetings, and mean words from users
+- Substitution plugin
+    - Fix typos just by running `s/tpyo/typo/` like you would in Vim

 ### In-Progress
-- Authentication for bot administrator (in-progress)
 - Enabling and disabling plugins via commands or configuration
-- Look up plugin metadata.

 ### Planned
 - Google search plugin (`:google`)